 Acknowledge your emotions

 While it would be easy for me, and others, to tell you not to be sad, or not to cry, bottling up your feelings normally ends badly.
 Although it might not be necessary, or appropriate, for you to curl up and spend the day in tears, you should at least give some due thought to your feelings.
 Do you feel sad?
-Do you feel angry?
-Do you want to laugh at a funny memory?
+What about angry?
+You may want to laugh or cry.
 There should be no guilt attached, either.
 By owning how you feel, you may be better equipped to deal with those emotions as and when they come.

 Avoid setting time limits

 Even though I stated above that you do need to engage with life, that doesn’t mean you need to completely let go of the grieving process.
 That may come across as confusing, but it makes sense when you follow the process.
 They say that grief occurs in stages, however there is no strict time limit for when each stage will arise.
 While you should certainly resume as much of a normal, or rather new normal, life as possible, that doesn’t mean you need to set a marker as to when you will stop feeling sad.
-My example of this is, nearly 7 years after his death, I do still feel sad when I think about no longer having a father, however I also acknowledge how I feel, and understand that I need to still work and parent.
+My example of this is, nearly 7 years after his death, I do still feel sad when I think about no longer having a father.
+I struggled with Dad’s death, but now it is manageable.
+I also acknowledge how I feel, and understand that I need to still work and parent.

 Use what works for you